Tenth of Tevet

-The fast day is not related to Hanukkah but happens to follow that festival by a week.
+The fast day is not usually thought to be related to Hanukkah, but it falls a week after the end of that festival.
 Whether the 10th of Tevet occurs seven or eight days after the last day of Hanukkah depends on whether the preceding Hebrew month of Kislev has 29 or 30 days in the given Hebrew year.

 History

-According to 2 Kings 25:1–25, on the 10th day of the 10th month of Tevet, in the ninth year of Zedekiah's reign (588 BCE), Nebuchadnezzar II, the second Neo-Babylonian emperor, began the siege of Jerusalem.
-Eighteen months later, on the 17th of Tammuz at the end of the eleventh year of Zedekiah's reign (586 BCE), he broke through the city walls.
-The Romans would similarly break through the walls of Jerusalem on the 17th of Tammuz during their Siege of Jerusalem (70 CE).
-(In the Biblical calendar, each year in the reign of the Kings of Judah or Israel is dated from 1 Nissan.
+According to 2 Kings 25:1–25, on the 10th day of the 10th month of Tevet, in the ninth year of Zedekiah's reign (588 BCE), Nebuchadnezzar II, the second emperor of the Neo-Babylonian Empire, began the siege of Jerusalem.
+Eighteen months later, on the 17th of Tammuz at the end of the eleventh year of Zedekiah's reign (586 BCE), his army broke through the city's walls.
+The Romans would similarly break through the walls of Jerusalem on the 17th of Tammuz during their siege of Jerusalem in 70 CE.
+(In the biblical calendar, each year in the reign of the Kings of Judah or Israel is dated from 1 Nissan.
 Hence, Tevet (tenth month) of Year 9 of Zedekiah is only 18 months before Tammuz (fourth month) of Year 11 of Zedekiah.)

 The siege ended with the destruction of the Temple three weeks later, on Tisha B'Av, the end of the kingdoms.
-The elite of Judah were taken to exile in Babylon.
+The elite of Judah were taken from the land with the Babylonian exile.
 The Tenth of Tevet is part of the cycle of three fasts connected with these events.

 The first reference to the Tenth of Tevet as a fast appears in Zechariah 8, where it is called the "fast of the tenth month".
-One opinion in the Talmud states that the "fast of the tenth month" refers to the fifth of Tevet, when, according to Ezekiel 33:21, news of the destruction of the Temple reached those already in exile in Babylon.
-However, the tenth is the date observed today, according to the other opinion presented in the Talmud.
+Rabbi Shimon, as recorded in tractate Rosh Hashanah 18b:7 of the Talmud, was of the opinion that the "fast of the tenth month" refers to the fifth of Tevet—when, according to Ezekiel 33:21, news of the destruction of the Temple reached those already in exile in Babylon.
+However, the tenth is the date observed today, according to the opinion of Rabbi Akiva.
 Other references to the fast and the affliction can be found in the Book of Ezekiel (the siege) and the Book of Jeremiah.

-According to tradition, as described by the liturgy for the day's selichot, the fast also commemorates other calamities that occurred throughout Jewish history on the Tenth of Tevet and the two days preceding it:
+According to tradition, as described by the Jewish liturgy for the day's selichot, the fast also commemorates other calamities that occurred throughout Jewish history on the Tenth of Tevet and the two days preceding it: